Vegetarian's Japan Guide

 During the summer, you will have a lot of fun jumping on the floating trampolines on the sea, as well as on diving platforms.
 There might even be sea scooters for you to rent!

-To enjoy the relaxing island, from May to September, you can opt to stay at one of their camping bungalows or simply just rent a tent from them.
-If you love a good barbeque, they can prepare everything you need for an easy and fun barbeque session!
+From May to September, you can opt to stay at one of their camping bungalows or simply just rent a tent from them to enjoy the relaxing island.
+If you love barbeque, they can prepare everything you need for an easy and fun barbeque session (remember to ask them to exclude meat and seafood)!

 Furthermore, the beach is where one of the most photogenic spots on the island is located.
 Although it looks rather simple, the swing hung over the beach water attached to a palm tree is the perfect spot for those who like to take beautiful snaps or gain attention on social media!